AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-2.md

 Now to do the mobile/responsive menu.

-in the same file search for the code that says:
+in the same file, search for the code that says:

 ```php